sai36/Temporal_SegSRGAN/temporal/README.md

 This directory is for LSTM based SegSRGAN.
 The input is a minibatch consisting of sequence of patches where each patch is from 3D image

-SegSRGAN_training_modified.py is used for training only the generator model and SegSRGAN_training_modified_full.py is used for training the full GAN model.
-All the inputs should be of .nii format. <br />
+SegSRGAN_training_modified.py is used for training the full GAN model.
+The code can be modified to make it run only for the generator by removing the discriminator training.<br />
+All the inputs should be of .nii format.<br />
 temporal_cropped_dgx.csv contains the path to the files which is used for training.
 Only the path to the parent directory should be given in the temporal_cropped_dgx.csv file.
 The code automatically goes inside the sub-directory and reads the files.
 For example, the path to the parent directory should be given like
 ```
 /proj/Mice_Results/1